A Trusted Friend in a Complicated World

 Answer: Nothing

 The S in President Truman’s name is actually a compromise his parents made between both of his grandfather’s names, Anderson Shipp Truman and Solomon Young.
-There is still controversy today about whether there should be a period after the S. Read up on these 52 astonishing facts you never knew about U.S. presidents.
+There is still controversy today about whether there should be a period after the S. Read up on these 52 astonishing facts about U.S. presidents.

 5 / 22